 According to the findings, there will be some capacity deficiencies as a result of future year total traffic.
 The transportation consultant has made recommendations for improvements to be carried out in order to upgrade the existing level of service.
+The recommendations stated in the no-build condition are also applicable to the build condition.

-15th Street at West Peachtree Street
+Spring Street at 17th Street